VermillionBird/CTF-Writeups/2019/SunshineCTF/Crypto.md

 ![](/Images/2019/SunshineCTF/CB2.PNG)

 I entered in the key of CLARINET, chose the no 'j' alphabet for the rest of the deranged alphabet, and changed 1-5 to A-E. The website has an explanation for how Polybius works and its pretty simple.
-The website did its work, at outputted the flag, albeit in uppercase.
+The website did its work and outputted the flag, albeit in uppercase.

 flag: `polysquarerule`